-When you first move abroad, new surroundings can be overpowering, being in a new country can make you feel like you have lost a lot of the control and stability of your old life.
+When you first move abroad, it’s easy to feel like you’ve lost a lot of the control and stability of your old life.
 It is important that in this situation you find a place that takes you back into your comfort zone.
 Of course, in the grand scheme of things leaving the safety of your comfort zone is actually a good thing!
 You learn more about yourself, overcome challenges, and generally become more confident.
 However, feeling relaxed, safe, and in control is also key, which is why it’s a good idea to find a safe space, especially in your first few weeks of life abroad.

-This could be a restaurant serving your home cuisine, a small café with cozy cushions and smiling waiters… It could be a quiet square in the center of the city, or green space, such as a park or a riverbank, that helps you re-center.
+This could be a restaurant serving your home cuisine, a small café with cozy cushions and smiling waiters … Or it could be a quiet square in the center of the city, or green space, such as a park or a riverbank, that helps you re-center.
 Once you find this space, remember it, stick to it, but be ready to explore.
 If you are ever feeling overwhelmed, homesick, or panicked, head to this safe space.
-Over time you will discover new areas and places in the city.
+Over time, you will discover new areas and places in the city.
 The spaces where you feel safe and confident will grow and soon the whole city will be within your comfort zone.

 As a child you’re told you can do anything you put your mind to.
 But as an adult you realize that this is only partly true, because let’s face it, you won’t be growing wings and flying to the moon, no matter how hard you try.
 But adjusting to life as an expat, settling in your new surroundings, and enjoying life abroad is something you can achieve, you just have to focus on making it a reality.